Matt-FTW/dotfiles/.github/README.md

 >
 > It is also ment only for Arch based systems.
 All other distros are not supported and I will not be helping with issues related to them.

+> [!TIP]
+> Do you want to only install the neovim config?
+[Check over here!](https://github.com/Matt-FTW/dotfiles/tree/main/.config/nvim#package-neovim-standalone-config)

 ## :package: Dependencies Installation

 > [!NOTE]